 Statistics on Elderly Internet Use

 According to the Pew Research Center, Internet use among those 65 and older grew 150 percent between 2009 and 2011, the largest growth in a demographic group.
 Furthermore, their 2012 study showed that of those that go online, 71 percent do so daily and 34 percent use social media.
-The elderly use these tools to bridge the geographic gap between them and their loved ones far away and as a way to re-connect with friends from a far-off time.
+The elderly use these tools to bridge the geographic gap between them and their loved ones far away.
+They also use this as a way to re-connect with friends from a far-off time.
 Studies show that the internet has become an important portal for reducing isolation, loneliness, and other depressive symptoms.

 How the Elderly Use the Internet